 Read more about why I love cooking with shitake mushrooms here.

-How to Serve the Mushroom and Beef Sliders
+How to Serve this Recipe for Beef Sliders

 For this slider recipe I decided to go open-faced and top it with just a raw onion, pimientos (I pat them dry first) and mustard.

 You can get ideas for toppings in my blog post on how to set up a clean burger buffet.